TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 ## Translating Menger into an Agent-Based Model

-[DO WE STILL NEED THIS SECTIONS?
-IT SEEMS DUPLICATE WITH THE DESIGN SECTION AND INTRO OF ABM]

-We reduced Menger's criteria to only three factors: divisibility, durability and transportability.
+- Isolate the factors that can make a good become money.
 - Each "Menger factor" can be turned on or off.
-- We track how many times each good trades.
+- To measure how much a good is approaching the status of money, we track how many times each good trades.
 - A good "becomes money" as it comes close to being one side of every trade.